Via Vita Academy

 How can you ensure my child's safety during the day?

-Educationally, no. We a non-sectarian school, using Nova Scotia Department of Education Curriculum, which has no religious content or affiliation.
-We simply rent the space and have grown to love working with the church community as they have shown us a tremendous amount of support.
+Educationally, no. We are a non-sectarian school, using Nova Scotia Department of Education Curriculum, which has no religious affiliation.
+We simply rent the space and have grown to love working with this community as they have shown us a tremendous amount of support over our many years renting.
 They are very welcoming of our school, our educational philosophies, and our families.
-We cherish the relationship we have with them, but we are not affiliated with any church from an educational standpoint.
+We cherish the working relationship we have with them, and hope it continues well into the future, but to clarify, no, we are not affiliated with any church or religion in any other capacity.

 Do you give homework?